 Where the motivation comes from does change with age, and this affects the lesson plan directly.

-Kids often come in wanting to play a song they love right now — something from the radio, a video game theme, a riff they heard in a show or a movie, a song their older sibling plays.
-That's gold.
+Kids often come in wanting to play a song they love right now, something from the radio, a video game theme, a riff they heard in a show or a movie, a song their older sibling plays.
+That is about the best thing that can happen in a first lesson!!
 If a kid can hear the song in their head, they'll put in the practice to play it, and we build the fundamentals in around that.

-Teens often have a band or a friend group driving it — they want to be the bassist in a group that's forming, or they've discovered a specific player (Flea, Jaco, Geddy, someone on YouTube) and they want to sound like that.
-Great.
-We work backwards from that target.
+Teens often have a band or a friend group driving it.
+They want to be the bassist in a group that is forming, or they have discovered a specific player (Flea, Jaco, Geddy, someone on YouTube) and they want to sound like that.
+That kind of target works really well, and we work backwards from it.

-Adults often arrive with a long-standing itch to play that finally made it to the top of the list, or a specific style they've always loved — funk, rock, blues, jazz, country, worship music, something.
-Sometimes it's a bucket-list goal; sometimes it's a friend's wedding band they want to sit in with.
-Also great.
+Adults often arrive with a long-standing itch to play that finally made it to the top of the list, or a specific style they have always loved (funk, rock, blues, jazz, country, worship music, something).
+Sometimes it is a bucket-list goal, sometimes it is a friend's wedding band they want to sit in with, and either one gives us something real to aim at.

 My program is student-choice driven.
 The song list and style focus come from the student, and we use play-along tracks from the first lesson.
 That works at every age because it meets the student where their ears already are.